Designing end-to-end flow to democratizing decentralized-finance .

 Start small: deposit ~$50 and make his first crypto purchase.
 Learn gradually without feeling overwhelmed.
 Be reassured that his funds are safe and recoverable.

-Clicks an ad or link from a friend and lands on Axal’s site.
-Starts wallet creation, passes OTP, pauses at the seed phrase step, unsure what it means.
-Reluctantly copies it down but feels anxious about losing it.
 Deposits funds but hesitates before hitting “Confirm.”
 Completes the first deposit but isn’t confident he could do it again alone.

 DeFi Dana